wailord284/Alexs-Arch-Installer/README.md

 - Earlyoom daemon to trigger the Linux OOM killer sooner
 - Kernel Modules hook to restore functionality when the running kernel updates
 - Pacman cleanup hook to clean the pacman cache when updating
-- FSTrim if a SSD is detected
+- FSTrim timer if a SSD is detected
 - Modified IO Schedulers for hard drives, SSDs and NVME drives
 - Change mkinitcpio compression to lz4 (Faster but bigger size)
 - Custom nanorc file to include syntax highlighting